jurinho17-sv/my-portfolio-astro/src/content/posts/03-cs61a-week2.md

 ---
-title: "[CS 61A] Week 2"
+title: "Higher-Order Functions"
 publishDate: 2025-09-15
-description: "Higher-Order Functions"
+description: "[CS 61A] Week 2 - Study Notes"
-tags: ["Higher-Order Functions", "Python", "CS 61A: Structure and Interpretation of Computer Programs"]
+tags: ["Higher-Order Functions", "Python", "CS 61A", "Structure and Interpretation of Computer Programs"]
 draft: false
 pin: 0
 ---

-# [CS 61A] Week 2
+# Higher-Order Functions

 Hi, I'm Ju Ho Kim and thank you very much for taking your time to visit my website!